thin-edge/thin-edge.io/vision.md

     - familiar with PLCs, SCADA systems,
     - dealing with emerging need for connectivtiy and IIoT
-    - key concern is security, robusteness and resource efficiency which is usually overruling any “typical” IT solution on the device and implies some kind of custom logic. (e.g. rather closed OS, no dependencies can be installed, very strict certification and QA process , no CI/CD possible, long prodcut lifecycle 10-20 years)
+    - key concern is security, robusteness and resource efficiency which is usually overruling any "typical" IT solution on the device and implies some kind of custom logic. (e.g. rather closed OS, no dependencies can be installed, very strict certification and QA process , no CI/CD possible, long prodcut lifecycle 10-20 years)